 Under policy EP2, new development proposal of four or more houses must ensure they safeguard and enhance biodiversity.
-In this case a biodiversity statement provided with the application has identified that landscaping along with bat and bird boxes will be provided in order to enhance biodiversity.
-Given the scale and type of development (remixing a consented scheme), the proposed biodiversity measures are considered to be acceptable in terms of policy EP2.
+In this case a biodiversity statement provided with the application has identified that landscaping, along with bat and bird boxes will be provided in order to enhance biodiversity.
+Subject to condition ensuring the specific location for these measures is identified (as part of the wider landscaping proposals) and given the scale and type of development (remixing a consented scheme), the proposed biodiversity measures are considered to be acceptable in terms of policy EP2.